 Watch servicing isn’t something new – in this article we won’t be covering new ground as such, merely covering my own journey through the watch servicing world.
 I’ll hopefully clear up a few myths surrounding watch servicing including why it’s important and what to look out for.
 Like most possessions, the better you look after them the longer they will last – high-end watches are no exception.

 Typically, servicing is undertaken on automatic or manual wind watches, as opposed to your more mainstream battery/Quartz watches.
 This is due to the complex winding movements they contain, which must be carefully lubricated and set for them to tell time accurately.
-Servicing also freshens up key areas of the watch, such as the seals, to ensure they’re still water tight.
+Servicing also freshens up key areas of the watch, such as the seals, to ensure they’re still watertight.
 It’s no good taking your pride and joy underwater, only to flood it when you discover the seals have perished.

 This was exactly my thought when I made a purchase of my own; a 2006 Omega Seamaster.
 The previous owner was very forthcoming, explaining the watch had never received a service, had been his daily wearer (so had its fair share of scratching) and that the bezel was slightly sticky.
 Nothing drastically wrong, but it certainly wasn’t ‘mint’.
 For peace of mind I started searching online for information regarding a service, which proved to be something of a mine-field.
 Everyone’s opinion seemed to differ as to where, who and how it was best to have your watch serviced, and whether it was necessary in the first place.

 In the end, I decided I would just plough ahead – I was unsure on the watches history and wanted to be sure before taking it on holiday.
 One name which appeared numerous times throughout my searching was ‘Swiss Time Services’; an Omega approved service centre based in the UK.
-After a quick phone call to reassure myself this was the place to go, my Seamaster was booked in and on its way.
+After a quick phone call to reassure me this was the place to go, my Seamaster was booked in and on its way.